 This should be not a center or institution, but a network of people dealing with gender issues, meeting on a regular basis and doing some kind of research so the gender issues are kept alive.
 This is like extracurricular activities for interested parties.
 37 Satisfaction of the employees especially when it comes the gender related problems 2 So in an organization, they may introduce many changes, but if they are not aware then they can't.
-So, for this reason, we make a document which contains the satisfaction [with gorder equality related policies].
-There should also be entirious solicited about [with gender equality-related policies].
+So, for this reason, we make a document which contains the satisfaction [with gender equality-related policies].
 There should also be opinions solicited about gender discrimination in the workplace because we cannot know if it is present or not if people are not talking about it.
 So gender balance in groups and decision-making bodies is very important so the employees will feel that it is very important.
-At the institution, we have enough sympathy for the creation of gender balance groups and decision- makers, and we pay particular attention to making the results useful for both men and women.
+At the institution, we have enough sympathy for the creation of gender balance groups and decision-makers, and we pay particular attention to making the results useful for both men and women.
 The employer does not do enough to protect the employees against harassment in the workplace.
 If the employee is aware of who is responsible, they must have a rule for handling this situation.
-38 Balanced structure of employment committees 0 As a way of supporting gender balance as human resource management, the committees should be structured in a way that both genders are equally represented to ensure equal 20 evaluation of all the candidates that apply for a certain job.
-39 Deleted n/a 40 Gender sensitive statistics at the level of an organization 6 ŧV So, this is related to national She Figures but also on an organizational level.
-There is U no data about contracts, especially of people who are coming for short periods of time and leaving.
+38 Balanced structure of employment committees 0 As a way of supporting gender balance as human resource management, the committees should be structured in a way that both genders are equally represented to ensure equal evaluation of all the candidates that apply for a certain job.
+39 Deleted n/a 40 Gender sensitive statistics at the level of an organization 6 So, this is related to national She Figures but also on an organizational level.
+There is no data about contracts, especially of people who are coming for short periods of time and leaving.
 So I think gender-specific statistics are very important.
 So we should develop some tools.
 41 Using gender friendly documents in an institution 0 In the Slovenian language, all the documentation could be prepared in male or female form and in the past, all the documents were made in male form.
 So in our institution, we have decided that in the future we will have documents [that are gender sensitive], for example, contracts of employment and all other documents will be personalized on the base of the sex.
-I think with this, we will show the employees more personalized 42 approach.
-Knowledge of employee's work 0 +4 I am in administration and I don't know what kind of work some researchers are doing, U only when they need something or there is a problem I get to know about it.
+I think with this, we will show the employees more personalized approach.
+42 Knowledge of employee's work 0 I am in administration and I don't know what kind of work some researchers are doing, only when they need something or there is a problem I get to know about it.
 So, if administrators can see more of the work by the researchers maybe there will be more respect and fewer problems.
 43 Informal communication and meetings of employees 0 I suggest informal meetings, where people are out of the office, communicating and getting to know each other better.
 We, as an institution, strongly believe that knowing someone personally improves professional relations.
 We had this kind of meeting before, and it was really successful.
 44 Monitoring indicators of gender equality 0 Indicators and data on gender equality should be investigated in She figures and there should also be monitoring and evaluation of the data.
-Indicators of gender equality 15 1 45 should also be monitoring and evaluation of the data.
 Indicators of gender equality should be gathered in a centralized way.
-Regular education at the university level
+45 Regular education at the university level 1 and a superior we are an arranged to the -